Bourban/Yet-Another-SFML-Game/README.md

 `Player::Player(params) : m_controller(this) {} `

-The component class can access its parent through its `m_owner` member and the parent class can access the component class through its `m_controller` member.
+The component class can access its parent through its `m_player` member and the parent class can access the component class through its `m_controller` member.

 I plan to combine this component system with the command pattern to handle inputs in future, where the `Character` class will recieve its commands from a method in its `CharacterController`, which can point at one of two derived classes by exploiting Polymorphism (either `PlayerController` or `EnemyController`), which will override this method with the appropriate behaviour --  either getting the player's inputs and returning commands, or getting commands from an AI controller.